Community (Wales): History

-As of the 2001 United Kingdom census, there were 869 communities in Wales.
+At the 2001 United Kingdom census, there were 869 communities in Wales.
 84 percent, or more than 730, have a council.
 They vary in size from Rhayader with an area of 13945 ha to Cefn Fforest with an area of 64 ha.
-They ranged in population from Barry with 45,053 recorded inhabitants to Baglan Bay with no permanent residents.
+They ranged in population, from Barry with 45,053 recorded inhabitants to Baglan Bay with no permanent residents.

+As of 2025, there are 878 communities, although the number of them having community/town councils have remained the same at 730.

 The twenty-two principal area councils are required to review the community boundaries within their area every fifteen years.
 The councils propose changes to the Local Democracy and Boundary Commission for Wales, which prepares a report and makes recommendations to the Welsh Government.
 If the Welsh Government accepts the recommendations, then it implements them using a statutory instrument.
 For example, in 2016 four new communities were created in the City and County of Cardiff.

 The legislation surrounding community councils in Wales has been amended significantly in the Local Government (Wales) Act 1994 and the Local Government (Wales) Measure 2011.